Run Large Scale Jobs with EMR on EKS Spark Operator¶

 Metrics Explanation¶

-- Max Number of Active Jobs / Driver Pods:
+| Max Number of Active Jobs / Driver Pods | Maximum number of Spark Driver pods running concurrently |

-- The max number of spark job pods (Drivers & Executors) running concurrently during the testing
+| Number of Concurrent Pods | Maximum number of Spark job pods (Drivers & Executors) running concurrently during testing |

-- This metric provides the 99th percentile of API server response times for POST requests to create pods in an EKS cluster over the last 5 minutes.
+| API Server Request Latency - p99 (for create Pod calls) | 99th percentile of API server response times for POST requests to create pods in an EKS cluster over the last 5 minutes |

 Notes about the Limitations¶

-forKUBERNETES mode, then it would be hard to get the accurate numbers of how many spark jobs are running with sufficient executor pods without the code changes on Spark Operator internally or without Gang Scheduling enabled.
-Thus, from the benchmark results, for metricsMax Jobs Concurrent Running
+spark.scheduler.minRegisteredResourcesRatiohaving a default value of0.8for KUBERNETES mode, it is difficult to get accurate numbers for how many Spark jobs are running with sufficient executor pods without code changes to Spark Operator internally or without Gang Scheduling enabled.
+From the benchmark results, for the metricMax Jobs Concurrent Running, we evaluate this by counting how many drivers are running and the ratio oftotal_executor_pods_running/total_driver_pods_running.
+If the ratio is greater than 8, we collect theMax Driver Pods Concurrent RunningasMax Jobs Concurrent Running. -

-1. Spark Operator numbers¶
+1. Spark Operator Numbers¶

 1.1 Use Multiple Spark Operators for High-Volume Tasks¶

 Be cautious when exceeding 270 submissions per minute.
-We've observed increased failure rates regardless of the number of operators in(10, 15, or 20).
+We've observed increased failure rates regardless of the number of operators (10, 15, or 20).

 1.2 Balancing Operator Numbers for Long-Running Tests¶

 For extended operations (e.g., 200-minute tests), slightly fewer operators could be beneficial.
-This is represented by the API request latency, which shows a slight increase with more operators, from the Spark Operator to the API server.
+This is represented by the API request latency, which shows a slight increase with more operators from the Spark Operator to the API server.
 This could be due to 10 operators placing less strain on the API server and etcd while maintaining good performance compared to 15 operators.
 We observed that the situation worsens further with 20 operators.

 1.4 System Health Considerations¶